alvaronaschez/ros-docker/README.md

 This repository contains stuff that can help you to work with Ros2 running inside Docker containers.

-The main idea is to be able to increase the iteration speed while developing for Ros2.
+The main idea is to be able to increase the iteration speed while developing with Ros2.

 This is a WIP.